nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **wget**

-- `O` - name of file to download the url content to.
+- `O` - name of file to download the url content to
-- `--timeout=3600` - specifies the network timeout to seconds seconds
+- `--timeout=3600` - specifies the network timeout in seconds
-- `--tries=0` - retry downdload infinitely.
+- `--tries=0` - retry downdload infinitely
 - `--continue` -  continue getting a partially-downloaded file
 - `*_URL` - position arguement specifying the url to download a particular resource from.